About

 Howard County has more than 200 historic cemeteries, with burials dating back as far as 1668, including that of the Ellicott brothers in 1772.
 These cemeteries range from small family sites with just a handful of burials, to the walled or fenced enclosures around present-day and former rural churches, to large commercial operations.

-They contain everything from the crudely-carved, homemade headstones of small farmers, to the professionally-designed monuments commemorating Howard County’s founders and patriots, to the anonymous, unmarked graves of slaves and paupers.
+They contain everything from the crudely-carved, homemade headstones of small farmers, to the professionally-designed monuments commemorating Howard County’s founders and patriots, to the anonymous, unmarked graves of the enslaved and paupers.
 And they range from the well-maintained to the neglected, unkempt, and unfortunately, vandalized.

 The County seeks to protect and preserve these valuable historic assets by tracking their information in an ongoing cemetery inventory and by improving their condition with outside funding and support.

 The Cemetery Preservation Advisory Board (CPAB) promotes and strengthens cemetery preservation in the County.
-The Board assists in maintaining and updating a cemetery Inventory, provides advice on development and subdivisions involving cemeteries, and helps make determinations regarding the discovery of previously unknown burials.
+The Board assists in maintaining and updating a cemetery inventory, provides advice on development and subdivisions involving cemeteries, and helps make determinations regarding the discovery of previously unknown burials.
+View more information about the Board and about historic cemetery sites in the Historic Cemeteries Brochure

 CPAB meets bi-monthly (six times) at 10:00 am on the second Tuesday of the month.
 Meeting are open to the public.
 Please visit the Cemetery Preservation Advisory Board page for the most recent meeting information.